Ad Network vs Ad Exchange: Making the Right Choice for Your Advertising Strategy

 Ad exchanges operate on a real-time bidding model.
 This means that advertisers can bid on ad space in real-time auctions.
 This enables dynamic and instant decision-making based on various targeting parameters.

 In contrast, ad networks may not always operate on a real-time basis.
 Deals are often pre-negotiated between advertisers and publishers, and advertisers may buy ad space in bulk rather than participating in individual real-time auctions.
-This can limit the flexibility and immediacy of ad placements for advertisers.
+This can limit the flexibility and immediacy of ad placements for advertisers who need to make quick adjustments.

 Ad exchanges provide more transparency regarding where ads are displayed.
 Publishers can set controls to ensure brand safety and avoid displaying ads on inappropriate or low-quality websites.